Emergency - Chez Soie Dentisterie / Formerly Marcotte médecine dentaire

 It is quite common to lose a filling.
 This can happen quite suddenly.
 Avoid chewing on this tooth and avoid foods that are too cold or too hot.
 It is usually not necessary to recover the broken piece.
 Your dentist will be able to repair the tooth with a filling or crown in most cases.

-Pain when chewing is usually linked to a dental crack.
-This pain may also be associated with an occlusion problem with this tooth or be caused by recent treatment at the dentist.
-It is suggested that you do not chew on this tooth and see your dentist for an assessment.
+Pain when chewing is usually linked to a dental fracture.
+This pain may also be associated with an occlusion problem with this tooth or be caused by recent treatment done at the dentist.
+It is suggested that you do not chew on this tooth and see your dentist for an immediate assessment.

 If you have lost a crown or veneer, it is recommended that you keep it with you and bring it to your dentist visit.
-Most of the time, the dentist will be able to cement it.
-In some cases where the tooth is fractured or decay has spread, the dentist will need to redo the crown or will need to extract the tooth.
+Most of the time, the dentist will be able to cement it back.
+In some cases, where the tooth is fractured or decay has spread, the dentist will need to redo the crown or last resort will need to extract the tooth.
 While waiting for your visit, if you experience pain, you can try to put the crown back in place.
 You can help the temporary placement of this by adding a little toothpaste or a small piece of sugar-free chewing gum inside the crown.

 Bleeding gums are often caused by gingivitis, inflammation of the gums.
-Most of the time, it is enough to improve dental hygiene and prioritize good cleaning.
+Most of the time, it can be improved by proper dental hygiene and prioritizing good cleanings.
 In some cases, bleeding may indicate a more serious problem like an infection or abscess.
 It is therefore important to consult a dentist.

 Swelling may be a sign of infection or abscess.
 See a dentist for an evaluation to confirm an accurate diagnosis.
-While waiting for your visit, you can apply cold water compress to the face and take anti-inflammatories such as ibuprofen (if your health allows it of course).
+While waiting for your visit, you can apply a cold compress to the face and take anti-inflammatories such as ibuprofen (if your health allows it without any contraindications) .

 Dre Mélisa Proulx, DMD